mckennatim/spa/README.md

 # spa

 ## tags
+### 20-aajswp-shroom-paho3-util-test
+Now utilities are a bit cleaned up.
+First write utilities and have them console.log to the browser running a test at the bottom of the page.
+Then put it in test once it works
 ### 19-aajswp-shroom-paho2-as-factory
 Rewrote with paho.js which takes some cfg stuff and then when called from app.js as as `const mq = makeMqtt(cfg.devices)` it connects. app.js expors a callback function that gets called on every message